MyatThihaNaing-mthn/livewire-demo/README.md

 This project is a Laravel application using Livewire for user management.

+## Introduction

+This project has three user roles which are admin, user and guest and one feature, 'blog'.

+- Admin has all permissions by default
+- User has read access to 'Blog' feature
+- Guest has only access to root app index

 ## Requirements

 - PHP >= 8.2
 - Composer
 - Node.js & npm
+- livewire
+- nwidart
 - MySQL or other supported database

 ## Setup Instructions